Medigen COVID-19 Vaccine

-As of May 8, 2021, there are no vaccine-related Serious Adverse Reaction, Adverse Events of Special Interest, and Vaccine-associated Enhanced Disease were observed.
-Therefore, the committee concluded no significant safety issues at the Interim IDMC meeting and agreed to initiate a new clinical trial for adolescents (12~18 years old) following TFDA regulations.
+As of May 8, 2021, there are no vaccine-related Serious Adverse Reactions, Adverse Events of Special Interest, and Vaccine-associated Enhanced Disease were observed.
+Therefore, the committee concluded no significant safety issues at the Interim IDMC meeting and agreed to initiate a new clinical trial for adolescents (12 -18 years old) following TFDA regulations.

 The MVC COVID-19 vaccine requires 2 ~ 8 °C refrigerated storage.

 August 2, 2023 - The research team from the National University of Asunción (UNA) shared the analysis results from the local laboratory.
 For both seropositive subjects infected with SARS-CoV-2 and uninfected seronegative subjects, MVC COVID-19 Vaccine is superior to AZD1222.

 June 21, 2022 - The journal MDPI published: Immune Response to SARS-CoV-2 Vaccines.
 In this review, we have compiled the immune response to SARS-CoV-2 infection and, followed by the mechanism of action of various vaccine platforms such as mRNA, Adenoviral vector, inactivated virus, subunit vaccines, and have also summarized various adjuvants used in the COVID-19 vaccine formulation.